 Mr. Langer lectures and writes regularly on antitrust, consumer protection, and health care topics.
 Mr. Langer is the co-author of a treatise, entitled Unfair Trade Practices, Business Torts and Antitrust, published yearly by Thomson Reuters as Volume 12 of its Connecticut Practice Series.
 He has also written several Op-ed articles on a variety of legal issues for publications such as The New York Times and The Hartford Courant and has been the subject of numerous interviews for publications such as FTC: WATCH, International Merger Law and the ABA's Antitrust magazine.

 In 1991, Mr. Langer received the Marvin Award from NAAG in recognition of his leadership, expertise and achievement in advancing the goals of that organization.
 In 1994, Mr. Langer was voted by the Board of Directors of the Connecticut Bar Foundation to become a Charter Fellow of the James W. Cooper Fellows Program and served as Chair of the Fellows Program from 2000-2006.
 He served from 1998-2000 as Chair of the Fellows Advisory Research Committee.
 In 1995, Mr. Langer received an award for outstanding service to businesses and consumers from the Connecticut Department of Consumer Protection for his work in the development of the Connecticut Unfair Trade Practices Act.
-In 2000, Mr. Langer was elected a Fellow of the American Bar Foundation and is listed in the current edition of The Best Lawyers in America in antitrust law (for more about the standards for inclusion in The Best Lawyers in America, please click here).
+In 2000, Mr. Langer was elected a Fellow of the American Bar Foundation.
+Since 2003 he has been listed in The Best Lawyers in America in antitrust law and has been named Hartford Litigation Antitrust "Lawyer of the Year" in 2013 and 2014 (for more about the standards for inclusion in The Best Lawyers in America, please click here).